 And don’t forget all the symbols (mathematic, currency,…) which has been removed earlier in the normalization step.
 To develop a Vietnamese language processing system there are more than just Vietnamese syllables you need to worry about.

-As Internet becomes a standard utility for Vietnamese people.
-Vietnamese language has evolved and adapted to a new era of globalization, which means more foreign words, more internet slangs and spelling error.
+Since Internet has became a common utility for Vietnamese people, the Vietnamese language has evolved and adapted to a new era of globalization, which means more foreign words, more internet slangs and spelling error.
 To develop competitive Vietnamese language processing systems, you need to be aware of the real life usage of Vietnamese language instead of just basing on textbook and assumptions.